-Nepalese cricketing star Sandeep Lamichhane says his sponsorship by Michael Clarke to train at the former Australia captain’s academy and play with the Western Suburbs is “the biggest gift” the Australian legend has given not only to him but also to his country, Nepal.
+9 September 2016: Nepalese cricket star Sandeep Lamichhane says his sponsorship by Michael Clarke to train at the former Australia captain’s academy and play for the Western Suburbs is “the biggest gift” the Australian legend has given not only to him but also to his country, Nepal.

-Speaking to a southasia.com.au representative on Thursday, the celebrated teenage leg-spinner said he would leave no stone unturned to make both Mr Clarke and his fans proud.
+Speaking to southasia.com.au, the celebrated teenage leg-spinner said he would leave no stone unturned to make both Mr Clarke and his fans proud.

 He would be playing alongside Mr Clarke for the premier grade cricket club from September 24.
 It is noteworthy that the Australian has not played the game since the Hong Kong T20 Blitz in May where he met the Nepalese cricketer for the first time and instantly recognised his “outstanding potential”.